Sandra E. Clark: Career

-Ambassador to Burkina Faso
+U.S. ambassador to Burkina Faso

-On August 6, 2019, President Trump announced his intent to nominate Clark to be the next United States Ambassador to Burkina Faso.
+On August 6, 2019, President Donald Trump announced his intent to nominate Clark to be the next United States Ambassador to Burkina Faso.
 On September 9, 2019, her nomination was sent to the United States Senate.
 On May 13, 2020, a hearing on her nomination was held before the Foreign Relations Committee.
 Her nomination was confirmed on August 6, 2020 by voice vote.
 She was sworn in on August 12, 2020.
 She presented her credentials to President Roch Marc Christian Kaboré on September 25, 2020.